Diane Dixon

 Diane Lynn Dixon (born September 23, 1964) is an American athlete who competed mainly in the 400 metres.
 She was born in Brooklyn, New York.
-She has an Olympic gold medal for running with the American 4x400 meters relay team at the 1984 Olympics, running in the preliminary rounds.
+She has an Olympic gold medal for running with the American 4 × 400 meters relay team at the 1984 Olympics, running in the preliminary rounds.

-She competed for the United States in the 1988 Summer Olympics held in Seoul, South Korea in the 4 x 400 metres where she won the Silver medal with her teammates Denean Howard, Valerie Brisco-Hooks and Florence Griffith Joyner.
+She competed for the United States in the 1988 Summer Olympics held in Seoul, South Korea in the 4 × 400 metres where she won the Silver medal with her teammates Denean Howard, Valerie Brisco-Hooks and Florence Griffith Joyner.
 Second place in that race is still the second fastest time ever run in that event behind the winning Soviet team and the current American record.
 She set her personal record of 49.84 while finishing third in an open semi-final in Seoul.
 Four years earlier she ran in the qualifying heat for the same relay that eventually took gold.

-Dixon was also a part of two medal-winning teams in the 4x400 relay at the IAAF World Championships, taking a bronze in 1987 in Rome and a silver in 1991 in Tokyo.
+Dixon was also a part of two medal-winning teams in the 4 × 400 relay at the IAAF World Championships, taking a bronze in 1987 in Rome and a silver in 1991 in Tokyo.

 Dixon was known for her aggressive frontrunning style indoors, where she could take the lead at the break (after the first 50 meters) and hold off her competitors who would then be forced to try to run around her.
 In 1981 she won her first of her USA Indoor Track and Field Championships at the (then) Imperial distance of 440 yards.
 In 1983 she won again and began an unprecedented streak of ten consecutive wins in the 440 or 400 metres.